MadisonJMyers/Using-the-Apache-SystemML-API-on-a-Spark-Shell-/README.md

 spark-shell --executor-memory 4G --driver-memory 4G --jars SystemML.jar

-### Now, using the Spark Shell (Scala), import the MLContext for SystemML.
+### Now, using the Spark Shell (Scala), import the MLContext to start SystemML.

 import org.apache.sysml.api.mlcontext._
 import org.apache.sysml.api.mlcontext.ScriptFactory._
 val ml = new MLContext(sc)

 ## Congratulations!!
 NOW YOU ARE IN APACHE SYSTEMML!!
+Look at you.

-### In the future you will just need to do the last two steps to get this going.
+### In the future you will just need to do the last two steps to get this going and you can also repeat these last steps on a local Spark Shell.

-## Let's figure out how to load a script and run it as well as load data and run some examples.
+## Let's now figure out how to load a script and run it as well as load data and run some examples so that you can get familiar with Spark Shell and SystemML.

 ## Here's a quick example: Script from a URL.
 ### Here s1 is created by reading Univar-Stats.dml from a URL address.